Government Mizoram Law College: History

 Mizoram Law College was established in 1983.
 Prior to its amalgamation with Liandingpuia Law College in 2004, the college existed as Aizawl Law College.
-The college was upgraded to deficit status in 2006 and got itself affiliated to Mizoram university.
+The college was upgraded to deficit status in 2006 and became affiliated with Mizoram University.
 At present, it is located in Luangmual locality of Aizawl.
 MLC is also recognized under section 2(f)of UGC Act 1956.
-It is also affiliated to the Bar council of India.
+It is also affiliated to the Bar Council of India.

 Course

 At present, the college offers LL.B three years unitary course.
 The semester system has also been introduced from the current session 2010–2011.
 A team of dedicated 9 lecturers, both full-time and part-time, is imparting legal knowledge to hundreds of students every year.
 At present there are 293 students with 298 students who have completed their studies.